megajanlott/cbor-decoder/docs/api.md

 ## Installation

-You can also install `cbor-decoder` from PyPI:
+You can install `cbor-decoder` from PyPI:

 ```
 $ pip install cbor-decoder